 How we evolved: We leaned more into experiential events instead of one-way content.
 Great people.
 Fantastic food.
 Settings and content designed to inspire spontaneous creativityーbecause the best learning often happens between sessions.
-MMT would never be a conference.
+MMT would never be "just a conference."

 2016 “I don’t know what I’m getting, but I’m going”

 What happened: MMT Ojai sells out four months in advance—without a public agenda or named speakers.
 In previous years, guests voted on the top presentation, which came with a $25,000 prize.
 External speakers with high booking fees never won; members did.
 This time, sessions included member-led roundtables with some surprise guests.
 Gary Vaynerchuk was among them.
-Everyone was smitten with the serial entrepreneur and Chair of VaynerX, who showed up, seemingly out of nowhere, and herded everyone into a cavernous barn on the property, converted to an event space.
+Everyone was smitten with the serial entrepreneur and Chair of VaynerX, who showed up, seemingly out of nowhere, and herded everyone into a cavernous barn on the property.
 He was gracious enough to lead a three-hour Q&A under its vaulted rafters.
 Members knew none of this before they arrived.
 It was our highest-rated event to date.

 What we learned: Members trusted us to provide value, even when they didn’t know what to expect.

 How we evolved: Every event became a blank canvas.
 Locations change annually to create intrigue and strengthen the community through shared experiences that are both surprising and utterly unique.
-(In terms of scalability, this makes no sense.
-Candidly, it keeps us from getting lazy.)
+(In terms of scalability, this makes no sense but candidly, it keeps us from getting lazy.)